When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Introduction

 Therefore, in this paper, we ask: \begin{itemize} \item \textbf{RQ1:} What opportunities and supportive roles do managers and workers envision for Manager Clone Agents in the future workplace? \item \textbf{RQ2:} What challenges and risks do managers and workers associate with the use of Manager Clone Agents in the future workplace? \item \textbf{RQ3:} How do managers and workers envision the future design of Manager Clone Agents to address these opportunities and risks? \end{itemize}

-To explore these questions, we conducted a series of design fiction workshops \cite{lyckvi2018role,muller2020understanding} with managers and workers, asking participants to imagine organizational futures where Manager Clone Agents were widely adopted.
-Design fiction, a method widely used in HCI, was chosen because Manager Clone Agents remain speculative technologies in this moment for most managers and workers: it allows participants to engage with fictional yet plausible scenarios to articulate hopes, conflicts, and concerns without being constrained by today’s technical limits.
-In this paper, we define “\textit{managers}” as organizational leaders at multiple levels, including executives, directors, and middle managers, and “\textit{workers}” as their employees and direct reports who experience the effects of managerial authority.
+To explore these questions, we conducted a series of design fiction workshops \cite{lyckvi2018role,muller2020understanding,ma2025speculative} with managers and workers, asking participants to imagine organizational futures where Manager Clone Agents were widely adopted.
+Design fiction, a method widely used in HCI, was chosen because Manager Clone Agents remain speculative technologies at this moment for most managers and workers: it allows participants to engage with fictional scenarios to articulate hopes, conflicts, and concerns without being constrained by today’s technical limits.
+In this paper, we define “\textit{managers}” as organizational leaders at multiple levels, including executives, directors, and middle managers, and “\textit{workers}” as their employees or direct reports who experience the effects of managerial authority.
 In the workshops, both groups created scenarios of Manager Clone Agents use and then co-reflected on the opportunities, tensions, and uncertainties these agents might generate in organizational life.

-Our findings revealed a dual character to Manager Clone Agents.
-On one hand, participants envisioned supportive roles, acting as proxy presences in meetings, conveying information across organizational layers, automating routine tasks, and amplifying managerial guidance (\textbf{\textit{RQ1}}).
+Our findings reveal a fundamental tension between the promise and risks of Manager Clone Agents.
+On the one hand, participants envisioned supportive roles, acting as proxy presences in meetings, conveying information across organizational layers, automating routine tasks, and amplifying managerial guidance (\textbf{\textit{RQ1}}).
 On the other hand, these same roles raised risks across multiple levels: at the individual level, from different positions both managers and workers experienced shared anxieties about accountability and irreplaceability; at the interpersonal level, both sides pointed to fragile trust, blurred authenticity, and reduced informal contact; and at the organizational level, participants worried that efficiency gains could flatten hierarchies and weaken belonging (\textbf{\textit{RQ2}}).
-Participants therefore stressed that responsible design must foreground workers’ voices, preserve communication and social cohesion, and allow trust to develop gradually through clear boundaries on what Manager Clone Agents can and cannot do (\textbf{\textit{RQ3}}).
+Participants, therefore, stressed that responsible design must foreground workers’ voices, preserve communication and social cohesion, and allow trust to develop gradually through clear boundaries on the capabilities of manager clone agents, while remaining attentive to speculative alternative futures that can affect managerial authority (\textbf{\textit{RQ3}}).